MobleyLab/Training/README.md

 This repository is currently under construction.
 It will eventually contain various Mobley Lab training materials, policies, procedures, etc.

 ## Manifest
+- `NewMembers`: Info for new members in the Mobley Lab, which may be useful more broadly.
 - `SciBiz`: To contain various information on what my old PI would call "the science business", such as navigating peer review, networking, etc. Currently contains information on navigating papers through peer review.
-- `Writing`: Information and tips on writing, including a style guide.
+- `Writing`: Information and tips on writing, including a style guide and info on our paper-writing process.